Macau: Economy

 Casino gambling was legalised in 1962 and the gaming industry initially operated under a government-licensed monopoly granted to the Sociedade de Turismo e Diversões de Macau.
 This licence was renegotiated and renewed several times before ending in 2002 after 40 years.
 The government then allowed open bidding for casino licences to attract foreign investors.
 Along with an easing of travel restrictions on mainland Chinese visitors, this triggered a period of rapid economic growth; from 1999 to 2016, Macau's gross domestic product multiplied by 7 and the unemployment rate dropped from 6.3 to 1.9 per cent.
 The Sands Macao, Wynn Macau, MGM Macau, and Venetian Macau were all opened during the first decade after liberalisation of casino concessions.
 Casinos employ about 24 per cent of the total workforce in the region.
 "Increased competition from casinos popping up across Asia to lure away Chinese high rollers and tourists" in Singapore, South Korea, Japan, Nepal, the Philippines, Australia, Vietnam and the Russian Far East led in 2019 to the lowest revenues in three years.

 Export-oriented manufacturing previously contributed to a much larger share of economic output, peaking at 36.9 per cent of GDP in 1985 and falling to less than 1 per cent in 2017.
 The bulk of these exports were cotton textiles and apparel, but also included toys and electronics.
-At the transfer of sovereignty in 1999, manufacturing, financial services, construction and real estate, and gaming were the four largest sectors of the economy.
+At the handover in 1999, manufacturing, financial services, construction and real estate, and gaming were the four largest sectors of the economy.
 Macau's shift to an economic model entirely dependent on gaming caused concern over its overexposure to a single sector, prompting the regional government to attempt re-diversifying its economy.

 The government traditionally had a non-interventionist role in the economy and taxes corporations at very low rates.
 Post-handover administrations have generally been more involved in enhancing social welfare to counter the cyclical nature of the gaming industry.
 Economic growth has been attributed in large part to the high number of mainlander visits to Macau, and the central government exercises a role in guiding casino business growth through its control of the flow of tourists.
 The Closer Economic Partnership Arrangement formalised a policy of free trade between Macau and mainland China, with each jurisdiction pledging to remove remaining obstacles to trade and cross-boundary investment.